The Veteran Mentor Project, Inc.

 This "Interim Final Rule" that fundamentally changes and bypasses existing law, is a bad ruling.

-As the President and Co-Founder of a veteran nonprofit that is focused on saving lives through mentoring, I know many veterans rely on their disability income as a means to exist.
-More importantly, they/we rely on meaningful medical and mental
+As the President and Co-Founder of a veteran nonprofit that is focused on saving lives through mentoring, I know many veterans rely on their di

 This "Interim Final Rule" that fundamentally changes and bypasses existing law, is a bad ruling.